How to spend a Fun Day at Felixstowe Beach Suffolk

 History enthusiast?
 Head to Sutton Hoo near Woodbridge.
 Discover the mounds where a burial ship of King Raedwald lay for over 600 years before it was unearthed.
 This is an English National Trust property.
 Suffolk has many other NT locations to explore including the impressive Tudor Kentwell Hall.

-There is the UFO trail to follow in Rendlesham Forest.
-And of course, there’s the market town of Framlingham and the castle on the hill (also English Hertitage property), made famous by Ed Sheeran!
+There is the UFO Trail in Rendlesham Forest.
+And of course, thereโs the market town of Framlingham and the castle on the hill (also English Heritage property), made famous by Ed Sheeran!

 Walk the complete Suffolk coastline